Lucius Stacy Weaver (1957-1973)

 Dr. Hancock was very involved professionally during his tenure, serving as president of the National Association of Schools, Colleges, and Universities of the Methodist Church (NASCUMC).
 He was on the Executive Committee for the North Carolina Independent Colleges and Universities (NCICU) and the North Carolina Campus Compact, and served on the Presidents Council for the USA South Athletic Conference.

 His community involvement has included serving as a Presbyterian Church elder, scout leader, Chamber of Commerce board member, Rotary Club member, Community Foundation board member, United Way campaign chair and board member, and economic development board member.
-He presently serves on the First Citizens Bank Fayetteville Advisory Board and was the 2013 Chair of the March of Dimes March for Babies.
 Dr. Hancock received the Ronald E. Carrier Distinguished Alumni Achievement Award from James Madison University in 2011 and the Bravo!
 Award from Chesterfield Public Education Foundation (Va.) in 2012 as an outstanding alumnus of the school system.